Viridis Visconti

 Viridis Visconti (1354–1414) was an Italian noblewoman.
 Her marriage to Leopold III, Duke of Austria, Viridis was Duchess consort of Austria, Styria and Carinthia, she was also Countess consort of Tyrol.

-Family
+Life

 Born in c.1354, Viridis was born in Milan, a daughter of the Lord of Milan, Bernabò Visconti and his wife Beatrice Regina della Scala.
 She was likely named after her maternal aunt Verde della Scala.